hanabi/hanabi.github.io/docs/level-14.md

   - Bob blind-plays a red 2 from his *Finesse Position*.
   - Cathy blind-plays a red 3 from her *Finesse Position*.
   - Donald sees that no-one else has any red cards in their hand.
 Thus, if this was a *Triple Finesse* on the red 5, then Donald should blind-play the red 4 right now.
   - However, Donald also knows that 5's are valid *Double Bluff* targets.
-Since number 3 does not match number 5, Donald knows that he should prefer the *Double Bluff* interpretation (that gets two blind-plays) over the *Triple Finesse* interpretation (that gets three blind-plays).
+Since number 3 does not connect to number 5, Donald knows that he should prefer the *Double Bluff* interpretation (that gets two blind-plays) over the *Triple Finesse* interpretation (that gets three blind-plays).

 <br />